SkwalExe/Toultip.js/CITATION.md

 ```
 This project uses Toultip.js <github.com/SkwalExe/Toultip.js>, which was released by Léopold Koprivnik Ibghy, @SkwalExe <skwal.net@gmail.com> under the MIT license.
 ```

-This is not a code license, but a way to give credit to the original author.